5 min read

 Check out content and practical guides to help inform your enrollment strategies and programs.

-First thing’s first, if you’ve submitted all of your college applications, take time to celebrate and relax!
+First thing’s first, if you’ve submitted all of your college applications, take time to celebrate and relax.
 You deserve it!
-To put it simply, the application process can be incredibly intimidating and stressful.
-Here are a few words from former Dean of Admission and Scoir's Strategic Advisor, Peter Van Buskirk, on what to focus on in February:
+The application process can be incredibly intimidating and stressful.

 Now, let’s look ahead to a few items that you should continue monitoring during the month of February: